OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

   *LeftShift* to run, *LeftControl* to crawl and *Space* to jump.

-  Wlile crawling, press *LeftAlt* to do a high jump.
+  While crawling, press *LeftAlt* to do a high jump.

   If you want to quit the game, just press *Escape*.